-Following the interview, we will contact the child’s current/previous school for further pastoral and academic background information.
+Following the meeting, we will contact the child’s current/previous school for further pastoral and academic background information.

 Where agreed, a second meeting will then be arranged to formalise the important details such as the child’s start date, completion of other paperwork etc.

-Following the initial Interview described above, and assuming that the parent wishes to continue with the application process, a second meeting with the child and parent will be arranged.
+Following the initial meeting described above, and assuming that the parent wishes to continue with the application process, a second meeting with the child and parent will be arranged.

-The second meeting will include an interview with one of the Headteachers.
+The second meeting will include an interview with the Headteacher.
 Discussions at this interview will make reference to our school’s expectations and discuss the feedback obtained from current or previous school.

 If the Headteacher is in agreement, an official offering of a place at Calthorpe Park School will be made.
 The meeting will then continue through to discuss the operational aspects of school life, how to obtain uniform, what equipment is needed and how the student’s timetable will be constructed.
 The Induction Day and Induction period will be explained to the child and parent.
 A review date will be set.

 Where necessary we will further discus any concerns about academic progress made previously, behaviour, attendance, punctuality, any need for additional support, and any other relevant matters.

 A formal start date, with the Induction Day, will be discussed at this point.